puga-42/NN-Sound-Classification/README.md

-# CNN-Instrument-Classification
+# Neural Network Sound Classification
-Using CNNs to identify instruments in sound files
+Using neural networks to identify music and speech in audio files